scsm-ua/kirtan-guide-en/songs/ha-ha-bhaktivinoda-thakkura-guroh.md

     śāstreṣv eva “na pāraye ’ham” iti yad gātaṁ mukundena tat

 Oh Lord, even all the demigods headed by Lord Brahmā feel frustrated by their inability to (fittingly) sing the glories of all your divine qualities.
 What, then, can be said of the attempt of a fallen soul, a mere human like me?
-Surely, the learned will never waste their elo- quent words eulogising this statement, since even the Su- preme Personality of Godhead, Lord Śrī Krishna Him- self, has sung in the Scriptures His celebrated confession *na pāraye ’ham* —‘I am unable (to reciprocate your devo- tion).’
+Surely, the learned will never waste their eloquent words eulogising this statement, since even the Supreme Personality of Godhead, Lord Śrī Krishna Himself, has sung in the Scriptures His celebrated confession *na pāraye ’ham* —‘I am unable (to reciprocate your devotion).’

 #### 4